-explain their role in the case, define the burdens of proof on the agency and the appellant, and explain the available hearing options.
-Administrative Judges are also directed to respond to the parties' needs and statements, demonstrate active listening techniques, use non-technical and understandable vocabulary, foster a comfort level with the appellant that will carry over to the hearing, and treat all parties with courtesy and respect.
-In general, Administrative Judges are instructed to use techniques that "reflect an Appellant-driven point of view."
+Appellants gain most of their information about the NAD hearing process during the prehearing conferences,359 which are significantly tailored toward self-represented parties.
+During pre-hearing conferences, Administrative Judges explain the process and inform appellants about NAD's status as an independent adjudicatory body.360 Administrative Judges are instructed to explain their role in the case, define the burdens of proof on the agency and the appellant, and explain the available hearing options.361 Administrative Judges are also directed to respond to the parties' needs and statements, demonstrate active listening techniques, use non-technical and understandable vocabulary, foster a comfort level with the appellant that will carry over to the hearing, and treat all parties with courtesy and respect.362 In general, Administrative Judges are instructed to use techniques that "reflect an Appellant-driven point of view."363

 Hearings are similarly accommodating of self-represented parties.
-NAD provides extensive training to its Administrative Judges on how to interact with self-represented parties.
-NAD's guidance for its Administrative Judges can be found in a training packet entitled "Essential Administrative Adjudication Skills for the USDA."
-The packet cites ABA Model Judicial Code Rule 2.2 and its associated Comment 4, which stand for the proposition that - although judges should decide cases with "impartiality and fairness" Hey may make "reasonable accommodations" to ensure self-represented parties are fairly heard.
-Although the packet does not clearly endorse the Model Rule and Comment, it does cite them as good practice for Administrative Judges.
-The packet covers several issues relating to self-represented parties: among other things, it aims to ensure that Administrative Judges allow latitude to self-represented parties in both procedural and evidentiary matters and understand how best to communicate with self-represented parties.
+NAD provides extensive training to its Administrative Judges on how to interact with self-represented parties.364 NAD's guidance for its Administrative Judges can be found in a training packet entitled "Essential Administrative Adjudication Skills for the USDA."365 The packet cites ABA Model Judicial Code Rule 2.2 and its associated Comment 4, which stand for the proposition that - although judges should decide cases with "impartiality and fairness"366 - they may make "reasonable accommodations" to ensure self-represented parties are fairly heard.367 Although the packet does not clearly endorse the Model Rule and Comment, it does cite them as good practice for Administrative Judges.
+The packet covers several issues relating to self-represented parties: among other things, it aims to ensure that Administrative Judges allow latitude to self-represented parties in both procedural and evidentiary matters368 and understand how best to communicate with self-represented parties.369 b.

-b.
 Forms and Electronic Assistance

 NAD's website provides a range of options for potential appellants.
-The website is available in English and Spanish, and provides an email address and phone number for appellants to use to contact NAD about their appeal.
-The website provides a link to NAD's "Appeal Request Form," and provides instruction for both e-filing and paper filing.
-It also
+The website is available in English and Spanish,370 and provides an email address and phone number for